pen-pad-revival/pen-pad-revival.github.io/index.md

-# Join the PEN & PAD revieval community
+# Join the PEN & PAD revieval community!

 This is the humble beginning of a website for the PEN &amp; PAD revival community - https://pen-pad-revival.github.io